Autari89/Playground_repo/README.md

 foobar.pluralize('goose') # returns 'geese'
 foobar.singularize('phenomena') # returns 'phenomenon'
 ```

+### Subsection

+It is also possible to add a further subsection by increasing the number of the # before entering the name

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.